 Based in the Wealth Dynamics framework I’m a “mechanic”.
 At first I was completely confused.
 I’m not the least technical and so “mechanic” seemed like the most far-fetched way possible to describe me.
 That said, I learned that the mechanic is very good at bringing things to completion and to refine, adjust, and evolve existing systems.
 This I know very well as my career has been filled with projects and responsibilities involving refining and improving processes related to business and sales operations.

 With this understanding it started to make sense and I could clearly see how I’d filled the role of the mechanic in more or less every job I’d ever had during my 30-year long career.

 For a long time, the bigger question for me was, how would the mechanic be useful in the work that I love doing – supporting women to connect beyond the ego and integrate their innate gifts and abilities into all areas of their life?
 It dawned on me that when I’m engaged in an inspired conversation, or I engage in deep reflective listening, or I offer support through resonance-based facilitation, we are in the process of seeking, uncovering, making visible, and refining what my clients think to be true for them.
 Once this knowing about my role had landed, it made perfect sense that I’ve spent as much time as I have throughout my corporate career perfecting this ability!

 In 2016 I took a step back from Sourcing The Way as I needed to better understand what it is that I bring and what is ‘mine to do’ in this life time.
-The result is this website filled with content and my philosophy around leadership and freedom (spiritual freedom, inner & outer), and a decision to deliver my message and body of work under the flag of Maria Baeck and My Freedom Zone.
+The result is this website filled with content and my philosophy around leadership and freedom, and a decision to deliver my message and body of work under the flag of Maria Baeck.